Does the Shoe Fit?

 “He that walketh uprightly....”
 Here is a man who takes the high road in his conduct.
 His life depicts biblical obedience.
-He has established boundaries and does not venture into areas that will get him in trouble or cause him be a stumbling block to others.
-This is a man who is not shadowy or causing questions in the mind of others.
+He has established boundaries and does not venture into areas that will get him in trouble or cause him to be a stumblingblock to others.
+This is a man who is not shadowy or causing questions in the minds of others.
 He is upright and honoring to God.

 The spiritual man is known by his candor.

-“...Speaketh the truth in his heart.”
+“Speaketh the truth in his heart....”
 For truth to be evident in our life, it must be a dominant virtue within us.
-Where dishonesty, untruthfulness, and deceit lie, that man cannot be trusted.
+Where there is dishonesty, untruthfulness, and deceit, that man cannot be trusted.
 We live in an age where truth decay abounds.
 Our generation greatly needs men who are men of truth.
 The absence of truth is the presence of dishonesty.

 The spiritual man is known by his conversation.